 Truly healthy aging is about having an engaged, meaningful daily life, as much as it is about taking a medication to treat a specific illness.
 The best research on human aging places the person first.
 A “whole person” approach recognizes that personal strengths, desires, and capabilities are just as important to good health as specific behaviors, symptoms, or diagnoses.
 CEAH is committed to looking beyond the deficit model to meet, know, and celebrate the lives and legacies of aging Mainers.

 CEAH collaborates with nearby senior living communities in support of student learning, life enrichment for residents, and promotion of applied research projects.
-A satellite office in one of these communities provides an important base of operations.
+A new satellite office will open in Fall 2021 in the Larrabee Village community of Westbrook Housing.

 UNE is an Age-Friendly University — one of the first in the U.S. — and another CEAH goal is to promote vibrant, inter-generational communities on our campuses.
 Some of the best learning about aging happens when younger students and older scholars come together in shared study and personal exchange.
 Legacy Scholars help make this kind of learning happen.
 All are welcome to join this free program.

 For more information on the Center, read our blog on healthful aging.

 If you are age 55 or older, you can be a UNE Legacy Scholar.
 Through the program, you volunteer to support our faculty and students in conducting research on aging that’s inclusive and focused on making a difference.
 The scholars program isn't the only way you can get involved, contact us to learn about studies presently seeking volunteers or attend an event.